Unleash/terraform-provider-unleash/README.md

 ### Before pushing

-- `golangci-lint run` to lint the code
+- `golangci-lint run --fix` to lint the code
 - `go generate ./...` to update docs

 ## Using the provider